-At SoCalGas, the safety of our customers, employees/contractors, and communities is the foundation of our business and our fundamental core value.
-Our tradition of safety spans more than 150 years and is the basis for company programs, policies, procedures, guidelines, and best practices.
+SoCalGas focuses on safety through the lenses of public safety, system safety, employee safety, and contractor safety.
+This safety focus is the foundation of our business and helps to organize effort around our fundamental core value.
+The Company's tradition of safety spans more than 150 years and is the basis for company programs, policies, procedures, guidelines, and best practices.

-SoCalGas is committed to fostering a culture where leadership sets the example and demonstrates the safe behaviors expected of employees.
+SoCalGas is committed to fostering a culture where leadership sets the example, cultivates psychological safety, and models the behaviors expected of all employees.
 SoCalGas' leadership team is committed to championing people, doing the right thing, shaping the future, and executing on operational excellence.
 All executives with on-call responsibility are required to receive National Incident Management System (NIMS) Incident Command System (ICS) 100 and 200 certifications and operational executives are required to be Occupational Safety and Health Administration (OSHA) - 10 Hour certified.

 SoCalGas' safety-focused culture and supporting organizational structure enable the Company to be proactive and accountable for the safe delivery of natural gas and associated business operations.
-The Company continuously fosters a work environment where employees and contractors are encouraged to raise gas infrastructure, customer safety, public safety, and personal safety concerns and offer suggestions for improvement, as further described below.
+The Company continuously fosters a work environment where employees and contractors are encouraged to raise gas infrastructure, customer, public, and personal safety concerns and offer suggestions for improvement, as further described below.